 It is understood that the current state of technology of Adobe's Portable Document Format (PDF) is such that there are no, and can be no, guarantees that documents in PDF will work perfectly with all possible hardware and software configurations that readers may have.

-Rights for Authors and IdeaExchange@UAkron
+Licensing and Rights for Authors and IdeaExchange@UAkron

 Attribution and Usage Policies

-Reproduction, posting, transmission or other distribution or use of the article or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of IdeaExchange@UAkron, requires credit to IdeaExchange@UAkron.
+Pursuant to CC-BY, reproduction, posting, transmission or other distribution or use of the article or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of IdeaExchange@UAkron, requires credit to IdeaExchange@UAkron.